-The production and storage of unprecedented quantities of data, the abundance of computational resources and the enormous industrial interest and investment enable AI to take over many tasks, some of which are currently being done by humans.
+The production and storage of unprecedented quantities of data, the abundance of computational resources, deep learning technology and the enormous industrial interest and investment enable AI to take over many tasks, some of which are currently being performed by humans.
 AI even enables solving problems that were previously unthinkable to tackle and is thus expected to reshape society, economy and governance.

 Find out more about AI research and education by the EuroTech Universities: